ajmal017/augustus/README.md

 - pandas
 - numpy
 ## Main Features
-- Event-driven backtester
+- Event-driven backtesting
-- Plot Drawing
+- Recording and drawing transaction records for analysis
-- Multiple Assets
+- Supporting multiple Assets
 ## Why choose Augustus?
 - Of the traders,by the traders,for the traders.
 - Free and for free.